 Lunch before the first off

 First race at Doncaster usually goes off between 1pm and 2pm, which leaves a clean window for a proper lunch beforehand.
 We open at midday Monday and Wednesday to Saturday, so 12 to 1pm is when the pre-race tables fill up.
+Today's Doncaster racecard on At The Races has the declared runners and exact off-times for every fixture.

 If time is tight, the dishes that come out fastest are the handmade starters Rin rolls in our kitchen, the stir fries, and Pad Thai with its 5mm rice noodles.
 Order to share, eat at a sensible pace, drive to the course with time to spare.